A lot or a little?

 Is it any good?

+Even though this series' third and supposedly final adventure is more action-packed than the first two sagas, it's still overlong and bewildering.
 There's no denying that the billion-dollar Pirates of the Caribbean franchise is wildly entertaining.
-But even though AT WORLD'S END -- the series' third and ostensibly final adventure -- is more action-packed than the first two sagas, it's still overlong and bewildering.
-The movie has so many story developments and double-crossing betrayals that the confusing plot merits an encyclopedic fansite.
+But Pirates of the Caribbean: At World's End has so many story developments and double-crossing betrayals that the confusing plot merits an encyclopedic fansite.
 Even hardcore fans of whodunit mysteries will be puzzled by the number of twists and turns.